megacorvega/autopapermc/README.md

 This guide is set up for Minecraft version 1.16.1, but can be easily altered for past or future versions.

-The configuration I have calls for automatic login of the Windows 10 account.
+The configuration below calls for automatic login of the Windows 10 account.
 Depending on your use case, this may not be desirable and alternative settings for Task Scheduler can be set to run without sign in.

 This guide assumes you already have a PaperMC server up and running.
 [Here](https://www.youtube.com/watch?v=st8F2MPyHKk) is an easy to follow video on how to get one going for 1.16.1.